matheeaaass/arxiv-docs/deploy/README.md

-# Setup of the buckets for arxiv-docs
+# Setup on the buckets for arxiv-docs

 There are two parts.